wehlutyk/thesis/content/1-introduction-2-review.md

 the miniature sample I exposed here represents the works which have most influenced the initial questions of this thesis.
 Common behind the works of Mauss, Bourdieu, Giddens, and authors contemporary to each of them, lies a certain interest in eliminating biology-culture, nature-nurture, or substance-form dualisms which we routinely rely on in our conception of life.
 This concern has remained central in contemporary social anthropology, and offers a valuable critique to the cultural evolution approach that I will focus on in what follows.
-I will come back to this line of work in @sec:intro-developments, and discuss it in more detail in @sec:discussion.
+I will come back to this line of work in @sec:intro-review-criticisms, and discuss it in more detail in @sec:discussion.

 \todo{Maybe add dropped authors?
 Simmel, Garfinkel, Geertz, Kroeber, Bateson}